scuzzydude/asimov/asimov.md

 I think corporate American will be dismissive.
 It's hard for the corporate mind to fathom this as a realistic way to do things.
 Corporate America is mostly run people my age, or a little younger or a little older and that's how we were programmed to understand how the world works, you create value by selling something.

 People a bit younger have been brought up differently.
 They've been brought up that value is relative to how many people pay attention to you, what kind of people pay attention to you, and how much reach your personal network has.
-This is the crossover generation, because while they might understand the value of networked systems, and they like green cars and the saving the planet, they also like to buy a lot of cheap stuff and buying newer better stuff when the cheap stuff gets old.
-That's not sustainable either.
+This is the crossover generation, because while they might understand the value of networked systems, and they like green cars and the saving the planet, they also like to buy a lot of cheap stuff and buying newer better stuff when the cheap stuff gets old.[^34] That's not sustainable either.

 I'm not a tree hugger nor a climate denier, or an alarmist of any kind.
 I think about sustainability in engineering terms, the most efficient way to implement a system.
 I've already witnessed multiple amazing transitions of how we live and work in my lifetime.
 Sustainability is always the best way to implement a system when you are optimizing for efficiency.